GeertvanGeest/NCCR_SIB_lrRNAseq/exercises_day1.md

 ## 1.4 Read alignment entire dataset
 ><img border="0" src="https://www.svgrepo.com/show/220819/group-team.svg" width="30" height="30"> 30 minutes

 Start the job for the read alignment for all the fastq files.
-It might run for more than an hour, so make sure you run it in the background with `nohup` (see README.md)
+It will take a few hours, so make sure you run it in the background with `nohup` (see README.md)

 ```sh
 #!/usr/bin/env bash